KarolGorski/test-automation-craftmanship-user-licence/README.md

 Simple project based on Spring Boot.
 It uses jUnit and Mockito.
 The most interesting things in this repository are:
--Argument Captors in LicenceServiceTest
--Parameterized test in LicenceChangeTest.
+*Argument Captors in LicenceServiceTest, *ExpectedExceptions in LicenseServiceTest, *Parameterized test in LicenceChangeTest.